-This was written by Ari Herstand and is an excerpt from his new book How To Make It in the New Music Business
+This is an excerpt from Ari Herstand’s book How to Make It in the New Music Business (second edition).

 In addition to the blogs on Hype Machine, there are still a few publications that will review songs and albums.
 The biggest are obviously Billboard, Pitchfork and Rolling Stone, but industry publications like Music Connection magazine regularly review new and unsigned artists and many in the industry subscribe to these magazines.
 Most sites have specific instructions and guidelines on how to submit.

 A more traditional way to get in with Well-Connected Managers (WCMs) is from referrals from respected entertainment attorneys.

 If you’ve done your homework, you can email a manager directly with links to your material.
 Begin the email to a WCM with compliments about them and express why you think you would be a good fit together; there’s a chance the manager may dig in.

 Remember, you are bringing value to them.
 Respect their expertise and experience, but understand that you have something they don’t—amazing music.